Low AirPods Volume on MS Teams

 4. Right-click → Disable device.

-5. Restart your PC, Teams now routes through the high-quality “Stereo” profile.
+5. Restart your PC, and Teams now routes through the high-quality “Stereo” profile.

 Step 4: Uncheck Hands‑Free Telephony via Control Panel